ahsanshaheen199/beli-fse/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Mesonix is a clean, simple block theme built for Full Site Editing.
+Beli is a clean, simple block theme built for Full Site Editing.

 == Description ==

-Mesonix is a WordPress Block Theme for Full Site Editing that comes with a beautiful design.
+Beli is a WordPress Block Theme for Full Site Editing that comes with a beautiful design.

 == Changelog ==